mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 With this way, we created a new `WebViewRoute` widget and passed rss items link to it.

-One thing before testing, we have to update `Info.plist` file inside `ios > Runner` for our webview to work.
+One thing before testing, we have to update `Info.plist` the file inside `ios > Runner` for our web view to work.

 Append your `Info.plist` with the following.